pantheon-se/pantheon-htaccess-rewrites/README.md

 Since Pantheon leverages Nginx for HTTP/HTTPS, we often find ourselves wondering how we can recreate our Apache mod_redirects and mod_rewrites on Pantheon.
 One way to do this, is to replicate those features in PHP.

 In this repository, you will find *pantheon_rewrites.php*, a file which contains code to mimic Apache's mod_redirect and mod_rewrite capabilities on Pantheon.
-This file gets included at the very beginning of your Drupal *settings.php* or Wordpress *wp-config.php* files, and will perform rewrites and redirects, prior to Wordpress or Drupal bootstrap.
+This file gets included at the very beginning of your Drupal *settings.php* or Wordpress *wp-config.php* files, and will perform rewrites and redirects, prior to full Wordpress or Drupal bootstrap.

 ## Configuring Your Redirects and Rewrites